NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Nature is all around us.
-Nature gives us the gifts of sunlight, air, water, soil, food, energy, and the beauty of life.
+Nature gives us sunlight, air, water, soil, food, energy, and the beauty of life.
 It is the reason that we are all here.
 “Nature” is as old as Earth itself.
 Our planet and life have undergone continuous evolution over the past 4.54 billion years, since the formation of the solar nebula.
 The formation of the crust and oceans, as well as the emergence of the earliest microbial life around 3.5 to 4 billion years ago, developed through periods of activity and inactivity.

 We are alive in Nature because of the gifts it gives of life on Earth.
-It is the reason we are here.
 Without Nature, humans would not, could not, survive.
 Nature offers us services such as clean air, clean water, food, biodiversity, habitats, and diverse ecosystems.
-Across the breadth of different continents, diverse oceans, mountains, valleys, plains, forests, grasslands, rivers, and lakes, the world has developed into biomes, each with different topographies, climates, temperatures, precipitation, plants, animals, and insects.
-The multitude of life on earth is more complete and complex than we ever imagined.
+Across continents, oceans, mountains, valleys, plains, forests, grasslands, rivers, and lakes, the world has developed into biomes, each with different topographies, climates, temperatures, precipitation, plants, animals, and insects.
+The multitude of life on Earth is more complete and complex than we ever imagined.

-Activity 1 – Evolution of life
+Activity 3 – Evolution of life

 Nature has been evolving for over 3.5 to 4 billion years.
 Take a look at the NEW SCIENTISTS Timeline of Evolution to learn how single-celled organisms developed into multi-celled organisms.
 It is an incredible story.